ignasp/ProgLangComp_onESP32/uPython/README.md

 the code version is determined by the 'running_on_PC` variable in `boot.py` file.
 If the code is intended to be run on ESP32, it should be set to `False`.

 To run the code on ESP32, all files in this folder, except for `a_pc_scripts` should be uploaded to ESP32.
-The then should be run on boot.
+The code then should be run on boot.